 2. Complete IPO due diligence, including a deep dive into the company’s financials and the background of upper management.

-4. IPO pricing, wherein brokers underwriters work with the company to determine its initial stock price.
+4. IPO pricing, wherein brokers and underwriters work with the company to determine the price of an IPO.

 5. Launch, when the company goes public and shares trade publicly for the first time.

 6. Stabilization: the 25-day period during which the underwriters help maintain the stock’s price.